faith

 He Waited 25 Years for a Baby — And Almost Ruined Everything by Rushing God

-Abraham is the 'father of faith,' but nobody talks about the two and a half decades he spent wondering if God had forgotten him.
-What happened in that gap between promise and delivery will change how you think about your own waiting season.
+Abraham is the 'father of faith,' but we rarely sit with the two and a half decades he spent wondering if God had forgotten him.
+What happened in that gap between promise and delivery reshapes how we understand our own waiting seasons.

 devotional waiting Abraham